FlushedAle/flushedale.github.io/_posts/2025-06-11-godot-platforms-levers.md

 | *pressed.png* | *unpressed.png* |

 ### 1.1 Area and sprites
-Since we want to know when player enters and exits our platform we need a way to detect that.
-Usually to tell if something interesects some other area we use colliders.
+We need to know when player enters and exits our platform.
+Usually to tell if something interesects some other space we use colliders.
 But colliders will block our movement so what are our options instead?

-When it comes to just detecting presence the standard procedure is to use some volume or shape that acts as collider but without doing actual collisions.
-They can be called various names in Unity it's called a trigger and in Godot they're called Areas.
+The standard procedure would be to use some volume or shape that acts as collider but without doing actual collisions.
+They can be called various names: in Unity it's called a trigger - in Godot - Area.

-This is exactly what we need so we'll proceed with setting it up as follows:

 That's why we're going to create Area2D as our root node in the scene.
-This is also the node that we will attach script to later on.
-First though.
 Let's rename it to 'Platform' or any other fitting name.
 Then, let's add our sprites as children of the Area2D node.
-Finally - set sprite reflecting pressed platform to not visible (the little eye icon in scene hierarchy).
+Finally - set 'Pressed' sprite to not visible.
+You can do it either by 'Eye' icon in Scene tab or CanvasItem -> Visibility category in Inspector.
 Make sure position of sprites is set to 0 in all dimensions so they're centered under area node.

+Final result should look as follows:
 ![pressed](/images/tutorials/tutorial_platforms/1_1-hierarchy.png)

 ### 1.2 Collision Shape